 Does Medicare Part B cover medical supplies and equipment?

-Medicare Part B helps pay for durable medical equipment such as oxygen equipment, wheelchairs, walkers, and other medically necessary equipment that your doctor prescribes to use in your home.
+Medicare Part B helps pay for Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
+It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds.... such as oxygen equipment, wheelchairs, walkers, and other Services or supplies that are needed for the diagnosis or treatment of your medical condition and meet accepted standards of medical practice.... equipment that your doctor prescribes to use in your home.
 Other items covered by Medicare include:

 - arm, leg, back and neck braces,